omahs/imx-docs/docs/sdk-docs/wallet-sdk-web/quickstart.md

 # Quickstart

-Setting up and starting using the Wallet SDK Web is effortless.
-All that is needed is to `build`, `connect`, `getWalletConnection` and begin using the signers for the purposes.
+It is easy to set up and start using the Wallet SDK:

 ```ts
 import {